JimLynchCodes/Titanium-Lambda/README.md

 ## Unit Tests

 The unit tests are meant to test functions in isolation, mocking basically all dependencies.
+The Unit tests make heavy use of stubs and spies from the sinon.js library to ensure of one little "unit" of code at a time.

 If you don't have mocha installed globally, please do that first: